Chincode123/Gymnasiearbete-Dronare/README.md

 }
 ```

 This part of the code controlls the radio-output of the drone.
-It periodically sends its saved up output-messages, saved in a [`RadioSendStack`](DroneLibrary/RadioSendStack.h)-object, and sequences new telemetry-messages with the `sequenceTelemetry`-function.
+It periodically sends its saved up output-messages, saved in a [`RadioSendStack`](DroneLibrary/RadioSendStack.h) object, and sequences new telemetry messages with the `sequenceTelemetry` function.

 ```cpp
 void sequenceTelemetry() {